 The concept of ‘hidden need’ whereby affluence conceals deprivation is now widely understood, and yet, when first published, Hidden Needs did create a stir.
 Shining a light on issues such as child poverty caused discomfort for some and disbelief from others.
 Today, we have moved on; we even have a countywide Poverty Strategy Group, made up of public and voluntary sector representatives, tasked with informing, educating and coordinating initiatives to tackle this injustice.

 The call to revisit this work, five years on, has been universal, so the Foundation commissioned The University of Suffolk to undertake the research for the follow-up report – Hidden Needs in Suffolk, Five Years On (2011-2016).
-This report is due to be published in early autumn 2016.
+Read the full report here.

 For the voluntary sector it will provide much needed evidence to support their work, helping raise valuable revenue from national funders, who are often unaware that Suffolk hosts the deprivation levels that it does.
 It will provide us all with sufficient accessible information that allows for more honest conversation, informed decision making and better leadership.